Headline Writing: 15 Great Tips That Will Skyrocket Your Conversions

 In the newspaper industry, writers and editors had to grab readers’ attention right off the bat with an enticing headline.
 Otherwise, nobody ever read the small copy below those headlines.

 The same thing is happening on the Internet.
-I don’t know about you, but I see about 50 headlines before I’ve had my first cup of coffee in the morning.
+We don’t know about you, but we see about 50 headlines before we’ve had our first cup of coffee in the morning.
 So how do you make yours stand out and skyrocket your conversions?

 Let’s find out.